BotTech/terraform-aws-codebuild-gitlab-webhook/README.md

     GITLAB_TOKEN: GitLabToken
 ```

-### Module
+## Module

-Now that you have all the prerequisites you can setup configure the module:
+Now that you have all the prerequisites you can configure the module:

 ```hcl-terraform
 module "build_example_image_webhook" {